KQM-git/TCL/characters/anemo/xiao.md

 * Increases his attack AoE and attack DMG.
 * Converts attack DMG into Anemo DMG, which cannot be overridden by any other elemental infusion.
 * Xiao will continuously lose HP during this state.
+* Xiao's attacks will be infused with 1GU Anemo.

 | Effect | Talent 6% |
 | :--- | :--- |